 - Fast forward and fast rewind do not work with MP3 or WMA playback. - Skipping forward past the end of a directory with CD-ROMs causes playback to continue from the next directory containing valid files.
-Skip-back can be performed only as far as the beginning of the current directory. - Directory trees may be up to 10 directories deep. - Long file names, of up to 64 characters (Joliet standard), are supported. - Only sample rates of 44.1kHz and 48kHz are supported for MP3 and WMA files. - For MP3 playback, the following constant bit rates are supported: 32, 64, 80, 96, 112, 128, 160, 192, 256 and 320 kilobits per second.
-Variable bit rate (VBR) between 96kb/s and 320kb/s is also supported. - For WMA playback, the following constant bit rates are supported: 48, 64, 80, 96, 128, 160 and 192kb/s. - CD-ROM discs may contain files other than MP3, WMA or JPEGs, but these are not displayed on the screen.
+Skip-back can be performed only as far as the beginning of the current directory. - Directory trees may be up to 10 directories deep. - Long file names, of up to 64 characters (Joliet standard), are supported. - Only sample rates of 44.1 kHz and 48kHz are supported for MP3 and WMA files.